-New features and/or changes for Cisco Unified TAPI or Cisco Unified TAPI Service Provider (TSP) that are pertinent to a specified release of Cisco Unified CallManager are described in the Release Notes for that release.
+The Release Notes for each release describe new features and/or changes for Cisco Unified TAPI or Cisco Unified TAPI Service Provider (TSP) that are pertinent to a specified release of Cisco Unified Communications Manager.

 This document contains the cumulative definition of the interface, not just the new information for the current release.